jessepekarek/Excel_Project_Data_Analytics/README.md

 - 🔍 **Multi-Criteria Filtering**: Checks job title, country, schedule type, and excludes blank salaries.
 - 📊 **Array Formula**: Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
 - 🎯 **Tailored Insights**: Provides specific salary information for job titles, regions, and schedule types.
 - 🔢 **Formula Purpose**: This formula populates the table below, returning the median salary based on job title, country, and type specified.

-⏰ **Count of Job Schedule Type**

-- 🔍 **Unique List Generation**: This Excel formula below employs the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
-- 🔢 Formula Purpose: This formula populates the table below, which gives us a list of unique job schedule types.

 🍽️ Background Table